History of the Stewarts | Family Lines

 They had

-(a) David, DUKE OF ROTHESAY (S.), created Duke in 1398, born 1378, created Earl of Carrick (S.) 1390 and Earl of Atholl (S.) 1398.
-He married in 1400 Marjory, daughter of Archibald, third Earl of Douglas, and died without issue in 1402.
-He was said to have been starved to death by his uncle, Robert, Duke of Albany.
+(1) David, DUKE OF ROTHESAY (S.), created Duke in 1398, born 1378, created Earl of Carrick (S.) 1390 and Earl of Atholl (S.) 1398.
+He married in 1400 Marjory, daughter of Archibald, third Earl of Douglass, (she m. secondly in

 Arms: on Seal of Duke of Rothesay, 1399.-Scotland, with label of three points (Macdonald).
 Lindsay shows the label blue.

-(b) Robert, died in infancy.
+(2) Robert, died in infancy.

-(c) James, who succeeded to the Crown JAMES I, King of Scotland.
+(3) James, who succeeded to the Crown JAMES I, King of Scotland.

 King Robert III. had also two illegitimate sons